mpaperno/SBA/README.md

 The simplest scenario is if your server is local or otherwise can authenticate you w/out logging in (eg. IP address).
 You can also specify a user/pass if necessary.
 The `notify-usetls` option provides some extra security, but might not work due to certificate issues with the underlying Perl SSL module.

-# REQUIRES
+## Requires

-Perl modules (most are standard:
+Perl 5.10.01 or higher.
+Windows or Linux (& probably OS X).
+Perl modules (most are standard):

 - [Config::IniFiles](http://search.cpan.org/search?query=config-inifile)
 - [Mail::Sender](http://search.cpan.org/~jenda/Mail-Sender/Sender.pm)